openeuropa/oe_authorisation/modules/oe_authorisation_syncope/README.md

 The following concepts are directly mapped between Drupal and Syncope and are maintained in sync.

-- Each Drupal site has realm *in Syncope*
+- Each Drupal site maps to a realm in Syncope
-- Each Drupal site has a system user with permissions to manage the associated realm *in Syncope*
+- Each Drupal site has a system user with permissions to manage the associated realm in Syncope
-- Each role in Drupal maps to a group inside a realm *in Syncope*
+- Each role in Drupal maps to a group inside a site-level realm in Syncope
-- Each user in Drupal maps to an OeUSer object in a realm associated with eulogin id *in Syncope*.
+- Each user in Drupal maps to an OeUSer object inside a site-level realm in Syncope, which also stores an EULogin ID used for linking user objects across realms.

-### Site roles
+### Two types of roles

-Site roles are speficic per sites and can vary amongst all sites.
-Any time a site role is created it gets synchronized with Syncope and can be assigned to users in the context of the site, and directly from site admin UI.
+#### Site-level roles
+Site level roles are mapped to Syncope within the realm associated with that site.
+The naming convention followed in Syncope for these is `[drupal_role_name]@[site_realm_name]`.

-### Global roles
+#### Global roles
-Global roles are defined in the context of the base realm and represent a role the user assumes in all sites.
-It can be used for roles that are transversal to all sites like support engineer.
-Global roles are managed in syncope directly and are only consumed by Drupal at login time.
+Global roles are mapped to Syncope within the root realm.
+The naming convention followed in Syncope for these is `[drupal_role_name]`.

 ### User role mapping
-User role mapping management is done from the Drupal admin UI, but role mapping is saved behind the scenes in Syncope.
-Global roles are not assignable using the Drupal UI as they are managed outside of the website context.
+Site-level roles can be assigned to users both in Drupal and in Syncope.
+The single point of truth for this mapping, however, lies in Syncope.
+For this reason, when attempting to map roles in Drupal, the roles of that user are refreshed to reflect the current status in Syncope.

+Global roles cannot be assigned from Drupal.
+They exist in each Drupal site connected to Syncope but they can only be assigned to a user from Syncope.

+Assigning global roles to a user  is intended to propagate to that user across all thr sites it uses.
+In order for this to happen, the role is assigned in Syncope to a global user object that has the intended EU Login ID (link between site-level and global-level user objects).

+Upon logging in on any Drupal site, this global role is then assigned to the user based on this link.

 ### Permissions
 Permissions associated with roles are exclusively managed by Drupal and can vary from site to site.